TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 Installed node-v18.18.1-darwin-arm64 to /Users/tim/.asdf/installs/nodejs/18.18.1
 ```

-Now  I just need to tell asdf which version to default to
+Now I just need to tell asdf which version to default to.

 ```
 % asdf global nodejs 18.18.1
 ```

-Next a quick check to see if npm is there
+Next a quick check to see if npm is there.

 ```
-npm -v
+% npm -v

 9.8.1
 ```

 ## Scaffolding my First Project

-* Back to the Vite getting started guide
-* Vite will scaffold a project for me, using a standard template
-* I'm going to start with React, and of course I'm [using Typescript]({% link _posts/2023-05-15-language-stack.md %}), so I'll need the react-ts template.
+Back to the Vite getting started guide.
+Vite will scaffold a project for me, using a standard template.
+I'm going to start with React, and of course I'm [using Typescript]({% link _posts/2023-05-15-language-stack.md %}), so I'll need the react-ts template.
+All I need to do is run an npm command and follow the prompts.

 ```
  % npm create vite@latest